-Courses in English as a Second Language are designed to assist students to develop proficiency in English as well as social and cultural knowledge to enable them to be successful in the secondary school program.
-Students should take two ESL language courses per year in grade 9 (ESLAO-ESLDO).
-Students who take ESLDO in semester 1 will normally take ENG1P or ENG1D in semester 2.
-Please discuss the grade 9 course options with your child's grade 8 ESL or Language Arts teacher or the secondary school's ESL staff.
+Courses in English as a Second Language are designed to assist students develop proficiency in English as well as social and cultural knowledge to enable them to be successful in the secondary school program.
+ESL courses are credit-bearing and not grade specific.
+A maximum of 3 credits in English as a second language (ESL) or English literacy development (ELD) may be counted towards the 4 compulsory credits in English, but the fourth must be a credit earned for a Grade 12 compulsory English course.
+Students may take up to two ESL courses per year.
+Please discuss ESL course options with your child's grade 8 teacher or the secondary school's guidance staff.